 Strategic Directions Investment Priorities 1.
-Empower local communities to engage in sustainable management of 40 priority sites and consolidate ecological connectivity at the landscape 1.1 Strengthen the elaboration and/or implementation of land-use planning, land tenure and forestry reforms to facilitate good governance in the management of community and private reserves and concessions scale 1.2 Promote preparation and implementation of participatory management plans that support stakeholder collaboration in protected area management 1.3 Demonstrate sustainable livelihood/job creation activities for local communities that will act as incentives for the conservation of priority sites (e.g. domestication of wildlife species, sustainable logging from locally-controlled forests, harvesting of NTFPs, sustainable agriculture, etc.) 2.
-Mainstream biodiversity conservation into public policy and private sector practice in the nine conservation corridors, at local, sub-national and national levels 2.1 Conduct policy-relevant research, analysis and outreach that informs and influences the development of national government conservation policies, including on protected area management, payment for ecosystem services, REDD+ and ecosystem-based adaptation to climate change 2.2 Generate locally-relevant information on natural ecosystems (e.g., economic valuations of ecosystem services) to influence political and economic decision-making in favor of their conservation 2.3 Facilitate partnerships among local communities, private sector and government to demonstrate models for best practice mining, sustainable forestry and sustainable agriculture by private companies 3.
-Safeguard priority globally threatened species by identifying and addressing 3.1 Support the implementation of Conservation Action Plans for Critically Endangered and Endangered species on the IUCN Red List major threats and information gaps 3.2 Update the KBA analysis by incorporating recently available data, including on Alliance for Zero Extinction sites and global Red List assessments and by conducting targeted research to fill critical knowledge gaps 4.
-Build the capacity of local civil society organizations, including Indigenous People's, women's and youth groups, to institutional and project management, organizational governance, and conserve and manage globally important biodiversity 4.2 Establish and strengthen women-led conservation and development organizations, associations and networks to foster gender equality in natural resource management and benefit sharing 4.3 Strengthen the communication capacity of local civil society organizations in support of their mission and to build public awareness on the importance of conservation outcomes effective coordination of conservation 5.1 Operationalize and coordinate CEPF's grant-making processes and procedures to ensure effective implementation of the investment strategy throughout the hotspot 5.2 Build a broad constituency of civil society groups working across institutional and political boundaries to achieve common conservation objectives
+Empower local communities to engage in sustainable management of 40 priority sites and consolidate 1.1 Strengthen the elaboration and/or implementation of land-use planning, land tenure and forestry reforms to facilitate good governance in the management of community and private reserves and concessions scale 1.2 Promote preparation and implementation of participatory management plans that support stakeholder collaboration in protected area management 1.3 Demonstrate sustainable livelihood/job creation activities for local communities that will act as incentives for the conservation of priority sites (e.g. domestication of wildlife species, sustainable logging from locally-controlled forests, harvesting of NTFPs, sustainable agriculture, etc.) 2.
+Mainstream biodiversity conservation into public policy and private sector practice in the nine conservation corridors, at local, sub-national and patienal loyed 2.1 Conduct policy-relevant research, analysis and outreach that informs and influences the development of national government conservation policies, including on protected area management, payment for ecosystem services, REDD+ and ecosystem-based adaptation to climate change 2.2 Generate locally-relevant information on natural ecosystems (e.g., economic valuations of ecosystem services) to influence political and economic decision-making in favor of their conservation 2.3 Facilitate partnerships among local communities, private sector and government to demonstrate models for best practice mining, sustainable forestry and sustainable agriculture by private companies 3.
+Safeguard priority globally threatened species by identifying and addressing major threats and information gaps.
+3.1 Support the implementation of Conservation Action Plans for Critically Endangered and Endangered species on the IUCN Red List major threats and mormation gaps 3.2 Update the KBA analysis by incorporating recently available data, including on Alliance for Zero Extinction sites and global Red List assessments and by conducting targeted research to fill critical knowledge gaps 4.
+Build the capacity of local civil society organizations, including Indigenous People's, women's and youth groups, to 4.1 Strengthen the capacity of local civil society organizations in financial, institutional and project management, organizational governance, and fundraising important biodiversity 4.2 Establish and strengthen women-led conservation and development organizations, associations and networks to foster gender equality in natural resource management and benefit sharing 4.3 Strengthen the communication capacity of local civil society organizations in support of their mission and to build public awareness on the importance of conservation outcomes 5.
+Provide strategic leadership and effective coordination of conservation investment through a Regional Implementation Team 5.1 Operationalize and coordinate CEPF's grant-making processes and procedures to ensure effective implementation of the investment strategy throughout the hotspot 5.2 Build a broad constituency of civil society groups working across institutional and political boundaries to achieve common conservation objectives